-Science photographer Felice Frankel is a research scientist in the Center for Materials Science and Engineering at the Massachusetts Institute of Technology with additional support from Chemical Engineering, Materials Science and Engineering, and Mechanical Engineering.
+Science photographer Felice Frankel is a research scientist at the Massachusetts Institute of Technology in the department of Chemical Engineering with additional support from Mechanical Engineering.
+She joined MIT in 1994.

-She is a fellow of the American Association for the Advancement of Science, a Guggenheim Fellow, and was a Senior Research Fellow in Harvard University’s Faculty of Arts and Sciences and a Visiting Scholar at Harvard Medical School’s Department of Systems Biology.
+Frankel is a Fellow of the American Association for the Advancement of Science, and was awarded a Guggenheim Fellowship.
+She was previously a Senior Research Fellow in Harvard University’s Faculty of Arts and Sciences in the Initiative for Innovative Computing (IIC), and a Visiting Scholar at Harvard Medical School’s Department of Systems Biology.

-She most recently developed and instructed the first online MOOC addressing science and engineering photography.
-Click the following link to access 34 tutorials and supplemental material: “Making Science and Engineering Pictures, A Practical Guide to Presenting Your Work.” (course 0.111x)
+Frankel developed and instructed the first online MOOC (Massive Online Open Course) for edX addressing science and engineering photography.
+The following link will take you to the 34 tutorials and supplemental material, now available on MIT’s Open Courseware.
+“Making Science and Engineering Pictures, A Practical Guide to Presenting Your Work.” (course 0.111x)

 Felice has received awards and grants from the following: